 What are integrations?

-Which use cases our customers often automate
+Which use cases do Superchat customers often automate?

 E-Commerce - Automate order confirmations and shipping updates from tools like Shopify or BigCommerce.